vgisclabs/sequoia-chameleon-gnupg/README.md

 #### Running the tests

-To run the tests, you also need `faketime` and Sequoia's command-line frontend `sq`.
+To run the tests, you also need Sequoia's command-line frontend `sq`.
 Then, you can run the tests using `cargo`:

 ```sh
 $ cargo test